Fatty Acids: Polyunsaturated with

 3. The n-3 Family of Polyunsaturated Fatty Acids

 α-Linolenic acid (9-cis,12-cis,15-cis-octadecatrienoic acid or 18:3(n-3)) is a major component of the leaves and especially of the photosynthetic apparatus of algae and higher plants, where most of it is synthesised.
 It can amount to 65% of the total fatty acids of linseed oil, where its relative susceptibility to oxidation has practical commercial value in paints and related products.
 In contrast, soybean and rapeseed oils have up to 7% of linolenate, and this reduces the value of these oils for cooking purposes because of their propensity to autoxidize and turn rancid.
-In animal tissue lipids, α-linolenic acid tends to be a minor component (<1%), the exception being grass-eating non-ruminants such as the horse or goose, where it can amount to as much as 10% of the adipose tissue lipids. α‑Linolenic acid is the biosynthetic precursor of oxylipins such as the jasmonates in plants, which appear to have functions that parallel those of the eicosanoids in animals.
+In animal tissue lipids, α-linolenic acid tends to be a minor component (<1%), the exception being grass-eating non-ruminants such as the horse or goose, where it can amount to as much as 10% of the adipose tissue lipids. α‑Linolenic acid is the biosynthetic precursor of oxylipins such as the jasmonates in plants, which appear to behave in ways that can be compared to those of the eicosanoids in animals.
 As with linoleate, the longer chain members of the n-3 family of fatty acids are synthesised from α‑linolenate in animal and plant tissues by a sequence of elongation and desaturation reactions as described below, while shorter-chain components may be produced by alpha or beta-oxidation.
 These too are essential fatty acids in animal nutrition.

 Stearidonic acid (6,9,12,15-octadecatetraenoic or 18:4(n-3)) is occasionally found in plants as a minor component, and it occurs in algae and fish oils.
 The first elongation product 11,14,17-eicosatrienoic acid (20:3(n‑3)) can usually be detected in the phospholipids of animal tissues but rarely at above 1% of the total, although somewhat higher concentrations can occur in fish oils.
 8,11,14,17-Eicosatetraenoic acid (20:4(n-3)) is found in most fish oils and as a minor component of animal phospholipids.
 It is frequently encountered in algae and in terrestrial bryophytes (mosses, liverworts and hornworts), together with other long-chain polyunsaturated fatty acids of the n‑3 family, but there are few definitive reports in higher plants.
-3,6,9,12,15-Octadecapentaenoic acid or 18:5(n-3) is only rarely detected but can be a significant component of the lipids of dinoflagellates, and it may enter the marine food chain from this source.
+3,6,9,12,15-Octadecapentaenoic acid or 18:5(n-3) is only rarely detected but can be a significant component of the lipids of dinoflagellates and microalgae, and it may enter the marine food chain from this source.

-7,10,13,16,19-Docosapentaenoic acid (22:5(n-3)) is relatively abundant in fish oils, and it is usually present in animal phospholipids at a level of 2 to 5%.
+7,10,13,16,19-Docosapentaenoic acid ('DPA' or22:5(n-3)) is relatively abundant in fish oils, and it is usually present in animal phospholipids at a level of 2 to 5%.
 As the most second most abundant n-3 polyunsaturated fatty acid in the brain, it may be beneficial for the elderly and for early-life development.
-While it has received relatively little study, it is known that it can be retro-converted to EPA and that it reacts with lipoxygenases to form distinctive oxylipins, such as the specialized pro-resolving mediators involved in the resolution of inflammation.
+While it has received relatively little study, it is known that it can be retro-converted to EPA and that it reacts with lipoxygenases to form distinctive oxylipins, such as the specialized pro-resolving mediators utilized in the resolution of inflammation.

 As with the n-6 family, very-long-chain fatty acids (C24 to C38) of the n-3 family occur in the retina, brain, skin, testes and sperm, where they are derived biosynthetically by elongation of the C20 and C22 polyunsaturated precursors by the elongase ELOV4.
 20:5(n-3) in retina is preferentially elongated in comparison to 22:6(n‑3).
-Although DHA is esterified mainly to position sn-2 of phospholipids, the longer-chain analogues are esterified to position sn-1 in retina.
+Although DHA is esterified mainly to position sn-2 of phospholipids, the longer-chain analogues are esterified to position sn-1 of these lipids in retina.
 They are precursors of the oxylipins known as elovanoids (protectin analogues) in brain and retina.

 Other fatty acids of the n-3 family that are found in nature include 22:3(n-3) from animal tissues and 16:3(n-3), which is a common constituent of leaf lipids (see our web pages on mono- and digalactosyldiacylglycerols).
 16:4(n-3), 16:4(n-3), 21:5(n-3), 24:5(n-3) and 24:6(n-3) are occasionally present in marine organisms, including fish.
-Trace levels of highly unsaturated fatty acids of the n-3 family (suggested to be 38:7(n-3) to 44:12(n-3)) have been reported from the brains of patients with genetic impairments of peroxisome function, but the most highly unsaturated fatty acids of the n‑3 family to have been characterized from samples of normal origin are 4,7,10,13,16,19,22,25-octacosaoctaenoate (28:8(n-3)) from marine dinoflagellates and 34:10 from a fish oil concentrate.
+Trace levels of highly unsaturated fatty acids of the n-3 family (suggested to be 38:7(n-3) to 44:12(n-3)) have been reported from the brains of patients with genetic impairments of peroxisome metabolism, but the most highly unsaturated fatty acids of the n‑3 family to have been characterized from samples of normal origin are 4,7,10,13,16,19,22,25-octacosaoctaenoate (28:8(n-3)) from marine dinoflagellates and 34:10(n-3) from a fish oil concentrate.

-Scottish thistleThe concentration of DHA in tissues has been correlated with several human disease states, and while it is vital for many functions of the brain, there appear to be no organ where it is not required for some purpose.
-Particular attention has been given to its role in the retina, where it is a major component of the phospholipids in the photoreceptor outer segment membranes and is necessary for optimum retinal function.
-In this instance, a primary role is to maintain the disc shape in photoreceptor cells, as cellular membranes containing DHA in the phospholipids are more flexible than those containing arachidonic acid and other fatty acids, and they may increase the stability and improve the function of rhodopsin.
+The concentration of DHA in tissues has been correlated with several human disease states, and while it is vital for many functions of the brain, there appear to be no organ where it is not required for some purpose.
+Particular attention has been given to its role in the retina, where it is a major component of the phospholipids in the photoreceptor outer segment membranes and is necessary for optimum retinal efficiency.
+In this instance, a primary role is to maintain the disc shape in photoreceptor cells, as cellular membranes containing DHA in the phospholipids are more flexible than those containing arachidonic acid and other fatty acids, and they may increase the stability and efficiency of rhodopsin.
 In some cases, sight defects have been ameliorated with DHA supplementation.
-The preferred substrate for uptake by the brain and retina is DHA esterified to lysophosphatidylcholine, as this can cross the blood-brain barrier more easily than the free acid with the aid of a specific receptor/transporter known as the sodium-dependent LPC symporter 1 (MFSD2A); the same is true for EPA.
+The preferred substrate for uptake by the brain and retina is DHA esterified to lysophosphatidylcholine, as this can cross the blood-brain barrier more easily than the free acid with the aid of a receptor/transporter known as the sodium-dependent LPC symporter 1 (MFSD2A); the same is true for EPA.
 DHA is intimately involved with phosphatidylserine metabolism in neuronal tissue.
-Similarly, N‑docosahexaenoylethanolamide or 'synaptamide' is a significant component of brain tissue and is a signalling molecule that induces neurogenesis, neuritogenesis and synaptogenesis in developing neurons, a further mechanism by which DHA promotes brain development and function.
+Similarly, N‑docosahexaenoylethanolamide or 'synaptamide' is a significant component of brain tissue and is a signalling molecule that induces neurogenesis, neuritogenesis and synaptogenesis in developing neurons, a further mechanism by which DHA promotes brain development and metabolism.

 4. The (n-9) and Other Families of Polyunsaturated Fatty Acids

 Oleate can be chain elongated and desaturated in animal tissues with 5,8,11-eicosatrienoic acid (20:3(n-9) or 'Mead's acid') as an end product, although this only accumulates in tissues when the animals are suffering from essential fatty acid deficiency (see below).
 As with all polyunsaturated fatty acids, the new double bonds are introduced between the carboxyl group and an existing double bond, while the terminal part of the molecule is unchanged.
 In this condition, 18:2(n‑9), 20:2(n‑9) and 22:3(n‑9) are other fatty acids of the n-9 family that may be found at low levels.
-Mead's acid can be converted to oxylipins in vitro at least, and it has been argued that these might have biological effects in some disease states.
+Mead's acid can be converted to oxylipins in vitro at least, and it has been argued that these might influence some disease states.

 9,12-Hexadecadienoic acid (16:2(n-4)) is found in marine microorganisms and is presumably the biosynthetic precursor of other fatty acids with an n‑4 terminal structure, i.e., 18:2(n-4), 20:2(n-4), 16:3(n-4) and 18:3(n-4).
 Fatty acids of an n-1 family present in marine organisms are believed to be derived biosynthetically by further desaturation (Δ15) of 6,9,12-hexadecatrienoic acid (16:3(n-4)).
 The main naturally occurring fatty acids of this type are 16:4(n-1) and 18:4(n-1), but 18:5(n-1) has been detected.
 Trace amounts of polyunsaturated fatty acids that may be of an n-7 family are occasionally encountered in marine organisms and they have been detected in RAW macrophages; they are presumably metabolites of 9-16:1.
 5,8-Octadecadienoic acid (‘sebaleic’ acid), a unique component of human skin wax, is derived by elongation and desaturation of 6-16:1.